vishen/go-chromecast/README.md

    0.0.1

 COMMANDS:
      status    current status of the chromecast
      pause     pause current media
      unpause   unpause current media
      reset     reset the current playing media
-     end      go to end of current playing media seek     seek to a delta in the current playing media load     load a mp4 media to play repl     repl for running commands
+     end       go to end of current playing media seek      seek to a delta in the current playing media playlist  loads a playlist and plays the media load      load a mp4 media to play repl      repl for running commands
      help, h   Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --debug, -d    log debug information